solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 * The environment is shared with all the developers
 * Internet connection is needed for the development

 You write your applications mainly with the OutSystems service studio IDE.
-Service studio is currently a Windows-only tool so that restricts the developer to the windows platform.
-OutSystems is building a new cross-platform version of the service studio so after that, you'll be able to use it with a mac as well.
+Service studio is currently a Windows-only tool so that restricts the developer to the Windows platform.
+OutSystems is building a new cross-platform version of the service studio so after that, you'll be able to use it with a Mac as well.
 Service studio has different views for the processes, UI, logic, and data.
-All of them are graphical by nature
+All of them are graphical by nature.

 ![OS logic coding](/img/i-challenged-low-code-with-code/os-events-logic.png)